goki/goki.github.io/content/en/about/index.md

 {{% blocks/lead %}}

-GoKi is an open-source project that provides a set of frameworks for constructing cross-platform GUIs and other useful tools in pure Go using full-strength tree structures.
-The name GoKi is derived from the word tree in Japanese (木), which is pronounced Ki (き).
+Goki is an open-source project that provides a set of frameworks for constructing cross-platform GUIs and other useful tools in pure Go using full-strength tree structures.
+The name Goki is derived from the word tree in Japanese (木), which is pronounced Ki (き).

 {{% /blocks/lead %}}

 {{% blocks/section %}}

-### The core package of GoKi is Ki, which provides trees using the `Ki` interface implemented by the `Node` struct.
+### The core package of Goki is Ki, which provides trees using the `Ki` interface implemented by the `Node` struct.
 This supports arbitrarily directed structural trees and standard operations on them.
 {.text-center}

 {{% /blocks/section %}}